 VMU follows the policy of liberal arts that allows students to make their study plans as well as decide which subjects to study and when.
 They are granted the opportunity to move from one study programme to another or to change the mode of studies.
-With the diploma of the Bachelor major, VMU students can also acquire a certificate of parallel BA studies, which enables them to later apply for a Master‘s degree in a different field of studies.
-In addition to 28 full-time Bachelor’s and Master’s degree studies available in English, foreign students at VMU may also choose to attend Bachelor’s and Master’s level part-time courses available at every faculty.
+With the diploma of the Bachelor’s major, VMU students can also acquire a certificate of parallel BA studies, which enables them to later apply for a Master‘s degree in a different field of studies.

-Lectures and seminars at Vytautas Magnus University take place in well-equipped modern auditoriums, laboratories and institutes.
-Nine reading rooms offer more than 400 working places, many of them computerised and equipped with the state-of the-art technologies.
+Lectures and seminars at Vytautas Magnus University take place in well-equipped modern auditoriums, laboratories, and institutes.
+Nine reading rooms offer more than 400 working places, many of them computerized and equipped with the state-of-the-art technologies.
 95 percent of all the university spaces have a high-speed wireless Internet connection.
-VMU students have the opportunity to reside in three dormitories which offer the housing of more than 800 rooms.
-VMU is also a disabled-friendly university, offering favourable conditions of studies and environment for the disabled.
+VMU students have the opportunity to reside in three dormitories that offer the housing of more than 800 rooms.
+VMU is also a disabled-friendly university, offering favorable conditions of studies and environment for the disabled.